JackSzwergold/Cheat-Sheets/content/Zip.md

 Use this command to decompress multiple Zip files with a password from the command line:

     unzip -P [password here] \*.zip

-***

-*Zip (c) by Jack Szwergold; written on September 11, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*